-We find it easiest to look at the data by generating a pivot table filtered by Processor Response Text.
-If you’re not sure what a particular processor response means, this developer doc should help.
-Keep in mind that repeated transaction attempts on the same payment method can skew your decline rates.
+Keep in mind that repeated transaction attempts with the same payment method can skew your decline rates.
 You can remove duplicate values from your CSV to get a clearer picture of unique declines.

-If you’ve noticed a spike in processor declines for your transactions, you can use the bank identification numbers (BINs) to get an idea of what cards are being declined and identify trends from there.
+If you’ve noticed a spike in processor declines for your transactions, you can use the bank identification numbers (BINs) to identify trends in the declined cards.

-After running a decline search, generate a pivot table filtered by First Six of Credit Card - then look up the BINs in a BIN database to see where they’re coming from.
-From there, you may be able to pinpoint whether the declines are specific to a card type, location, or possible prohibited transaction.
+Generate a pivot table of your decline data, filtered by First Six of Credit Card.
+You can then look up the BINs in a BIN database to see where they’re coming from.
+From there, you may be able to pinpoint whether the declines are specific to a card type, location, or possible prohibited transactions.